Partitioned Tuning «Prev Next»

 DBA_TAB_PARTITIONS

-DBA_TAB_PARTITIONS provides the partition-level partitioning information, partition storage parameters, and partition statistics determined by ANALYZE statements for all partitions in the database.
-Its columns are the same as those in "ALL_TAB_PARTITIONS"
+DBA_TAB_PARTITIONS provides partition-level partitioning information, partition storage parameters, and partition statistics gathered by ANALYZE or DBMS_STATS for all partitions in the database.
+It is the primary view for monitoring partitioned table health across the entire instance.

 Column Datatype NULL Description